h0tgril/alecs-buffed-mobs/README.md

 ### Player Changes
 *   **Old sword cooldown:** Removes the sword swing delay introduced in the infamous "combat update."
-*   **TNT buff:** TNT is twice as powerful.
+*   **TNT buff:** TNT is twice as powerful to make it fair that creepers are too.

 ### Mob Buffs

-The largest change is that most common mobs have 4x follow range / line of sight, which means typically you'll end up aggro'ing way more of them at once when out at night or inside a cave.
+The largest overall change is that most common mobs have 4x follow range / line of sight, which means typically you'll end up aggro'ing way more of them at once when out at night or inside a cave.

 #### Zombies & Villager Zombies

+Zombies can corner you now.

 *   **No Knockback:** Zombies no longer take knockback when hit.
 *   **Enhanced Follow Range:** Zombies have 4x their normal follow range.
 *   **Giant Zombies:** Very rare chance (0.1%) to spawn a Giant Zombie with 200 HP, increased size, speed, and a Knockback VIII Stone Axe.